-Resolution as of September 13, 2010 (Title and number of grantees: 4 Execu (Title and number of grantees: 4 Executive Officers (shikkou-yakuin) of the Company) As of December 31, 2022 As of the month end prior to the filing date (February 28, 2023) Number of subscription rights to shares (units) 3 (Note 1) 3 (Note 1) Class, details and number of shares underlying subscription rights to shares (shares) 600 common shares (Note 1) 600 common shares (Note 1) Paid-in amount upon exercise of subscription rights to shares (yen) (Note 2) Same as the left Exercise period of subscription rights to shares From July 1, 2011 to November 5, 2024 Same as the left Issue price and the amount of capital incorporation of the shares issued upon exercise of subscription rights to shares (yen) Issue price: 1,716 Amount of capital incorporation: 858 (Note 3) Same as the left Conditions for exercising subscription rights to shares (Note 4) Same as the left Matters related to the transfer of subscription rights to shares The acquisition of the subscription rights to shares by transfer shall require the approval of the Company.
+Resolution as of September 12, 2011 (Title and number of grantees: 8 Directors (excluding Outside Directors) and 23 Executive Officers (shikkou-yakuin) of the Company) As of December 31, 2023 As of the month end prior to the filing date (February 29, 2024) Number of subscription rights to shares (units) 193 (Note 1) 155 (Note 1) Class, details and number of shares underlying subscription rights to shares (shares) 38,600 common shares (Note 1) 31,000 common shares (Note 1) Paid-in amount upon exercise of subscription rights to shares (yen) 1 (Note 2) Same as the left Exercise period of subscription rights to shares From July 1, 2014 to June 30, 2026 Same as the left Issue price and the amount of capital incorporation of the shares issued upon exercise of subscription rights to shares (yen) Issue price: 1,226 Amount of capital incorporation: 613 (Note 3) Same as the left Conditions for exercising subscription rights to shares (Note 4) Same as the left Matters related to the transfer of subscription rights to shares The acquisition of the subscription rights to shares by transfer shall require the approval of the Company.
 Same as the left Matters related to the issuance of subscription rights to shares associated with the Reorganization Activity (Note 5) Same as the left

 Notes: 1.
-The number of shares underlying the subscription rights to shares (hereinafter the "Number of Granted Shares") shall be 200 common shares.
+The number of shares underlying the subscription rights to shares (hereinafter the "Number of Granted Shares") shall be 200 common shares